 1st: 'Maddy Prior Band' Single - Wake up England(Kemp)/Paradise(Prior) (EMI).

 Did not appear on any album and is 2 years before the 1st 'Maddy Prior Band' Album, which was not on the EMI label.
-Whether it was released to latch on to the Steeleye relaunch, or was actually an already committed to single, and a potential album was aborted because of the Steeleye re-launch is not known.
+So it was a bit of a curious release.
+Whether it was released to latch-on to the Steeleye relaunch, or was actually an already committed to single, and a potential album was aborted because of the Steeleye re-launch is not known.
 Not available on any collections.

 SINGLE: Sails of Silver.
 Written by Tim Hart. (b side: Senior Service)